 Advice for New Entrepreneurs

-It is a very competitive business so I really wouldn’t advise going into this at the current time, however you are passionate about this business, I would say find a niche where you can offer something that no one else is offering or offering in such a way that improves what everyone else is offering.
+Michael – It is a very competitive business, so I really wouldn’t advise going into this at the current time, no matter how passionate you may be about this business.
+I would say find a niche where you can offer something that no one else is offering or offering in such a way that improves what everyone else is offering.
 Finding a niche is the key to any business success.
-Our niche is that we specialize in the fastest printing within New York which is the fastest city of the world.
+Our niche is that we specialize in the fastest printing within New York, which is the fastest city in the world.
 With us being able to manufacture labels within hours, clients can come to us at the last minute and have their needs fulfilled quickly and efficiently.
 This makes us an invaluable partner to them, and they know they can trust us with their work and with their tight deadlines.

 Future Plans

-As a sports fan, I’ve always taken the same approach that coaches take in coaching their teams which is, we take it one game at a time.
+Michael – As a sports fan, I’ve always taken the same approach that coaches take in coaching their teams: We take it one game at a time.
 Similarly, we build our business one day at a time, one client at a time.
-We just keep forging ahead, with the goal of improving our business 1% each day.
+We just keep forging ahead, with the goal of improving our business by 1% each day.
 In this way, we can continue to move ahead, reaching more and more clients who we make sure are satisfied and will refer us to others.

 Key Learnings